 Yes, however buyers have to adhere to the Oxford Offsetting Principles.
 You must self-declare, when buying under 1000 CRCs through our platform, that you have done everything you can to reduce your emissions.
 When buying over 1000 CRCs we perform a Know-Your-Costumer process, which means we will assess with you whether you comply with the Oxford Offsetting Principles.
 As currently the carbon removal market is a buyers’ market, buyers with the least carbon impact get the first right to buy.

 Climate Cleanup Foundation receives a fixed fee of 7% for each first transaction of a removal credit.
 This is used to pay, on a per-assessment basis, for the work the independent ONCRA team does to account, monitor, report and verify removal credits.
 ONCRA is also supported and subsidised by provincial governments in the Netherlands and by the members of Climate Cleanup Foundation.
-This way ONCRA is able to take away up front carbon accounting costs, enabling removers to join the market as well as expand as quickly as possible, while retaining scientific rigour at all phases of the modelling, verification and certification process.
+This way ONCRA is as independent as possible while being able to take away up front carbon accounting costs, enabling removers to join the market as well as expand as quickly as possible, while retaining scientific rigour at all phases of the modelling, verification and certification process.